trans-travel/trans-travel/notes/usa-general.md

 has been issued that intends to reverse all trans-inclusive USA policies.

-Future travel plans should be aware of the changing nature of the national conversation.
+Those with future travel plans should be aware of the changing nature of the national conversation.
 That said, as noted above, many of the laws in the USA are local (I.E. most criminal laws are state laws, not national laws), and regional information should be reviewed.
 This site has pages for all USA states and territories.